December 10, 2022

 Family and Guest Information

-- Tickets: Students have been issued tickets for the ceremony.
-No additional tickets will be granted.
-Seating is on a first-come, first served basis.
+- Tickets: No tickets are required for guests to attend the ceremony.
+Seating is available on a first-come, first-serve basis.

 - Parking: Shippensburg University Police and directional signs will direct your family and guests to parking areas.

-- Guests with Special Needs: You should make arrangements for any of your guests with special needs by emailing email@example.com by April 29.
+- Guests with special needs: You should make arrangements for any of your guests with special needs by emailing email@example.com by December 2.
 The email should include the guest’s name and the name of one person who will sit with them.
 An interpreter (signer) will be at the ceremony.

 - Photographs: Family and guests are not permitted to approach the stage to photograph graduates.
+They are encouraged to use the area to the right of the graduates and stage for photos.
 A roster with your name and address will be sent to GradImages.
-Their photographer will photograph you as you receive congratulations from Interim President Patterson.
+Their photographer will photograph you as you receive congratulations from President Patterson.
 The firm will contact you concerning your interest in purchasing photos.
 The firm’s website is gradimages.com.

 - Alcohol: Possession and consumption of alcoholic beverages is prohibited.
 Beverages will be confiscated and violators will be evicted from the facility.
 Graduates who appear intoxicated will not be permitted to participate.